 Marquette University Law School - Request for Accommodation Due to Disability

-After the Office of Disability Services (ODS) has verified a student’s disability, that student should arrange for a meeting with Assistant Dean of Students Anna Fodor.
-Additionally, the student is asked to fill out a Request for Accommodation Due to Disability form.
-The completed form should be submitted to the Law School Registrar at least 24 hours in advance of the scheduled intake assessment meeting.
+After the Office of Disability Services (ODS) has verified a student’s disability, that student should arrange for a meeting with the assistant dean of students.
+Additionally, the student is asked to fill out a Request for Accommodation Due to Disability form and submit it to the assistant dean of students at least 24 hours before the scheduled meeting.

 Subsequent to these initial meetings, a decision letter will be sent to the student specifying the accommodations granted by the Law School.
 A copy of this letter will also be sent to the ODS.

-Fall 2023 Semester Deadlines
+Spring 2024 Semester Deadlines

-November 6, 2023 at noon: Law students seeking final exam accommodations under the ADA for the first time as a Marquette law student, must submit disability documentation to the Office of Disability Services and notify Dean Fodor and Assistant Registrar Stephanie Danz of the submission by this date and time.
+April 1, 2024 at noon: Law students seeking final exam accommodations under the ADA for the first time as a Marquette law student, must submit disability documentation to the Office of Disability Services and notify Dean Fodor of the submission by this date and time.

 The Law School will treat all documentation and discussions regarding a student's disability confidentially.
-Information about a student's disability will be shared, at the discretion of the Assistant Dean of Students, only with appropriate University or Law School administrators and faculty members who have a legitimate educational interest.
+Information about a student's disability will be shared, at the discretion of the assistant dean of students, only with appropriate University or Law School administrators and faculty members who have a legitimate educational interest.

 During your tenure at Marquette University Law School, all materials related to your disability are kept separate from your academic file, and upon graduation these materials will be forwarded to the Office of Disability Services for archiving.
 After graduation, any inquiries regarding accommodations that were received while you were a law student should be addressed to the Office of Disability Services.